Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Experimental Setup

 \subsection{Dataset}

 We use two collections in our experiments.
-The \textit{CLEF TAR Collection} comprises three sub-collections: CLEF TAR 2017, 2018, and 2019.
-In CLEF TAR 2017, the dataset includes 50 systematic review topics, divided into 20 for training and 30 for testing~\cite{kanoulas2017clef}.
-CLEF TAR 2018 is an expanded collection utilising all 50 systematic review topics from 2017 as the training set and adding 30 new topics for testing~\cite{kanoulas2018clef}.
-The 2017 and 2018 CLEF TAR datasets focus on Diagnostic Test Accuracy (DTA) systematic reviews.
-CLEF TAR 2019 is divided into four categories of systematic reviews: the DTA category, which builds upon the 2018 data and uses it as the training set with eight new topics for testing; the Intervention category, containing 20 training topics and 20 testing topics; the Prognosis Review category and the Qualitative Review category, each featuring one topic~\cite{kanoulas2019clef}.
-In our experiment, we treat DTA and Intervention topics in CLEF-2019 as two sub-collections, denoted as CLEF-2019-dta, and CLEF-2019-intervention.
-Each topic in the collection provides the review title, the Boolean query used for document retrieval, the documents retrieved as a result of the Boolean query, and the relevance labels for the documents at both abstract and full-text levels~\cite{kanoulas2017clef, kanoulas2018clef, kanoulas2019clef}.
+The \textit{CLEF TAR Collection} comprises three datasets from~2017, 2018, and~2019.
+In~2017, the dataset includes 50~systematic review topics divided into 20~for training and 30~for testing~\cite{kanoulas2017clef}.
+In~2018 the dataset is expanded including all 50~systematic review topics from~2017 as a training set and adding 30~new topics for testing~\cite{kanoulas2018clef}.
+The~2017 and~2018 datasets focus on Diagnostic Test Accuracy~(DTA) systematic reviews.
+The 2019~dataset is divided into four categories of systematic reviews: the DTA~category, which builds upon the 2018~dataset and uses it as the training set with eight new topics for testing; the Intervention category, containing 20~training topics and 20~testing topics; the Prognosis Review category and the Qualitative Review category, each featuring one topic~\cite{kanoulas2019clef}.
+In our experiments, we treat DTA and Intervention topics as two sub-collections, denoted as CLEF-2019-DTA, and CLEF-2019-Intervention.
+Each topic in the CLEF TAR Collection provides the review title, the Boolean query used for document retrieval, the documents retrieved as a result of the Boolean query, and the relevance labels for the documents at both abstract and full-text levels~\cite{kanoulas2017clef, kanoulas2018clef, kanoulas2019clef}.

-The \textit{Seed Collection} contains 40 systematic review topics without training or testing portions~\cite{wang2022little}.
+The \textit{Seed Collection} contains 40~systematic review topics without training or testing portions~\cite{wang2022little}.
 The dataset also contains the review title, the Boolean query used during retrieval, documents retrieved, and relevance labels.
-However, unlike the CLEF-TAR collection, where abstract-level relevance and full-text level relevance are all included, the seed collection only contains full-text level relevance judgement directly extracted from published reviews.
-One major difference between the collection to CLEF-TAR is that the dataset is that it also includes more details of the review.
+However, unlike the CLEF TAR Collection, where abstract-level relevance and full-text level relevance are all included, the Seed Collection only contains full-text level relevance judgements directly extracted from published reviews.
+One major difference between the Seed Collection and the CLEF TAR Collection is that the dataset also includes more details of the review.
 For example, it includes a temporary working title for each review, named `search name' in the collection, and a set of seed studies used for Boolean query creation~\cite{wang2022little}.